Are we there yet Dad? Dad? Hey Mum, are we there yet? Mum mum mum muuuuuum?

 Explore every facet of the state’s rail history – including a model railway of the Queensland network and grand restored locomotives.
 The museum hosts fascinating touring exhibitions throughout the year and has an on-site café and gift shop where Thomas the Tank Engine merch features prominently.

-If you’re heading out of town towards Brisbane, the PA Hotel will be beckoning for lunch or dinner.
+If you’re heading out of town towards Brisbane, the Prince Alfred Hotel will be beckoning for lunch or dinner.
 Home to Char’d restaurant and Tap’d Bar, this award-winning sprawling modern venue offers diverse menus and the biggest craft beer offering in the southern hemisphere with 72 ales and ciders on tap at any one time.